Tech Hub

 LDeepAI provides AI-assisted electronic component sourcing support, verified China channel screening and RFQ risk review for global buyers.

-For LED requirements, LDeepAI can help review RFQs and sourcing paths for SMD LEDs, through-hole LEDs, automotive LEDs, IR / UV LEDs and custom LED sourcing demand.
+For IC requirements, LDeepAI can help review RFQs and sourcing paths for MCU, logic, power management, signal chain and cross-brand alternative demand.

 Business boundary